-Research indicates that 10-11-foot travel lanes on urban and suburban arterials do not have a negative effect on safety or vehicular capacity.10 Narrowing roadways has a traffic calming effect that makes traffic conditions safer for all users, including drivers.
+Research indicates that 10-11-foot travel lanes on urban and suburban arterials do not have a negative effect on safety or vehicular capacity.
+Narrowing roadways has a traffic calming effect that makes traffic conditions safer for all users, including drivers.
 The width available for a separated bike lane resulting from the lane diet depends on how wide and how many travel lanes currently exist.
 As an example, on a four-lane road with 12-foot-wide lanes, narrowing the lanes to 10- and 11-foot widths provides 6 feet that could be reallocated for a separated bike lane.

 Eliminating On-Street Parking: Depending on parking lane width, removing one on-street parking lane can provide 7 or more feet for separated bike lanes.
+On-street parking should only be removed after analysis determines that local parking needs are adequately served by remaining or alternative parking.

 Eliminating Travel Lanes: If a road has more travel lanes than necessary based on traffic volume, the lanes can be removed to provide space for separated bike lanes.
 There are other instances when travel lane removal should be considered due to the safety or operational benefits of fewer lanes.
+However, the relevant Subdivision Staging Policy requirements in effect at the time of implementation must be satisfied.